jgravelle/GroqApiLibrary/README.md

 ## Installation

-1. To use this library, you'll need to install the following NuGet packages:
-   - System.Text.Json
-     ```
-     dotnet add package System.Text.Json
-     ```
-2. Copy the `GroqApiClient.cs` file and the `IGroqApiClient` interface file into your project.
+To use this library, you'll need to copy the `GroqApiClient.cs` file and the `IGroqApiClient` interface file into your project.

 ## Usage